The Nest

 The property you are putting the capital gains into must be of a “like-kind.”
 The Internal Revenue Code describes a “like-kind property” as one “of the exact nature, character, or class.

 Quality or grade does not matter.
-Most real estate will be like-kind to other real estate.
-For example, real property improved with a residential rental house is like-kind to vacant land”.
+Most real estate is like-kind to other real estate.
+For example, “real property improved with a residential rental house is like-kind to vacant land.”

-The IRS’s bottom line is pretty lenient regarding what like-kind property is as long as it is a property.
+The IRS’s definition of like-kind property is fairly lenient, as long as the property is of the same type.
 An important note: All properties must, in the exchange, be U.S. property, not from a foreign country.

 2. EQUAL OR GREATER VALUE